ATLFlight/ATLFlightDocs/GettingStarted.md

 ##### Ubuntu 14.04 to Ubuntu 16.04

-Install the system version of clang:
+Install the system version of clang and gcc:

 ```
 sudo apt-get install clang clang++ gcc g++